MichalisLazarou/iLPC/README.md

   <img src='idea.png' width="800px">
 </p>

+## Abstract

+Few-shot learning amounts to learning representationsand acquiring knowledge such that novel tasks may be solvedwith both supervision and data being limited.
+Improvedperformance is possible by transductive inference, where theentire test set is available concurrently, and semi-supervisedlearning, where more unlabeled data is available.
+Theseproblems are closely related because there is little or noadaptation of the representation in novel tasks.Focusing on these two settings, we introduce a new al-gorithm  that  leverages  the  manifold  structure  of  the  la-beled  and  unlabeled  data  distribution  to  predict  pseudo-labels,  while  balancing  over  classes  and  using  the  lossvalue distribution of a limited-capacity classifier to selectthe cleanest labels, iterately improving the quality of pseudo-labels.
+Our solution sets new state of the art results on fourbenchmark datasets, namelyminiImageNet,tieredImageNet,CUB and CIFAR-FS, while being robust over feature spacepre-processing  and  the  quantity  of  available  data.

 If you find this repo useful for your research, please consider citing the paper
 ```
 @conference{iLPC,